top of page

 In the winter, it’s easy to stay wrapped up in a cozy blanket watching TV.
 Who doesn’t like to be warm and comfy during the winter months?
 This season, opportunities to get out of the house, like commuting to work or attending an event, will decrease.
 This means we will be spending a lot more time cooped up in our homes and not in the sunlight.
 The absence of sunlight can contribute to seasonal affective disorder or the “winter blues”.

-Mental health issues have increased due to the COVID-19 pandemic.
-Making use of the outdoors is one way we can stop our pandemic blues from meeting our winter blues.
-There are many physically distanced, low-cost or free activities to do so that you can still enjoy the outdoors and the limited sunlight.
+Making use of the outdoors is one way we can stop our winter blues.
+There are many low-cost or free activities to do so that you can still enjoy the outdoors and the limited sunlight.

 6 outdoor activities to help boost your mood